taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- Rope -> Rope fall : created state, inherits from 'fall'
 	- Wall slide -> fall : no longer responds to user input
 	- Wall hang -> wall jump : didn't check for jump buffer timer

+Also, sadly we do still need to keep ledge climb and ledge fall as they are, at least unless there is a way for me to keep track of which states I have been in previously and exclude certain states from being transitioned to based on that...
+Which someone smarter than me has definitely figured out already.
+- Maybe this is what a hierarchical state machine is for
+- I am still going to clean up the duplicated code that I have so that transitioning to another state machine would be easier